lakshmankashyap/uiuc_cafe_x_change/README.md

 ```

 #### Get total count of a field from all documents:
-Let's suppose that each user has a `votes` field and you would like to count
-the total number of votes in your database across all users.
-One very
-inefficient way would be to loop through each document and manually accumulate
+Let's suppose that each user has a `votes` field and you would like to count the total number of votes in your database accross all users.
+One very inefficient way would be to loop through each document and manually accumulate the count.
-the count.
 Or you could use [MongoDB Aggregation Framework](http://docs.mongodb.org/manual/core/aggregation-introduction/) instead:
 ```js
 User.aggregate({ $group: { _id: null, total: { $sum: '$votes' } } }, function(err, votesCount) {
   console.log(votesCount.total);